-Cole joins Gentry Academy bringing along with him a vast amount of experience in both on-ice skill development and coaching.
-Cole's coaching career started when he volunteered with the 2008 MN State Champions Hill-Murray.
-Cole went on to become an assistant coach with the US National Under-18 Team Development Program for 2 years, working mainly with the 1992 birth year.
-The team won the 2010 IIHF Under-18 World Championships Gold Medal.
-Cole has since returned to Minnesota where he was the Minnesota Regional Scouting Manager and Head Bantam scout for the NTDP from 2012-2015.
+Cole brings a vast amount of experience in both on-ice skill development and coaching for Gentry Academy.
+Cole's coaching career started when he volunteered with the '08 MN State Champions Hill-Murray.
+Cole went on to become an assistant coach with the US National Under-18 Team Development Program for two years, working mainly with the '92 birth year.
+The team won the '10 IIHF Under-18 World Championships Gold Medal.
+Cole has since returned to Minnesota where he was the Minnesota regional scouting manager and head bantam scout for the NTDP from '12-15.
 Responsibilities included identifying the top talent in MN at the 14 and 15 year old age range as potential prospects for the NTDP.
 Cole has worked multiple camps and clinics and is very passionate about teaching hockey and giving back to today's youth.

 Meaghan Pezon, Hockey Instructor

-When Meaghan Pezon was growing up, the only way she could have spent more time on the ice is if she had lived on it.
-As it was, her backyard was already a rink.
-By high school, Meaghan’s prowess on the ice was solidified – as a senior at Eden Prairie, she led her team to an undefeated season, and its first state championship.
-She played with the St. Cloud State Huskies for four years, where her decisive skating and dominant delivery as forward helped the fledgling program develop into a serious division contender.
-During her senior year, the Huskies were third in the WCHA, which was the first time a team other than the University of Minnesota, University of Wisconsin or University of Minnesota-Duluth finished that high in the standings.
-Additionally, Meaghan was named the “Offensive Player of the Week” by US College Hockey Online in both 2007 and 2006.
+When Meaghan was growing up, she spent a lot of time skating on the rink in her backyard.
+By high school, Meaghan’s prowess on the ice was solidified.
+As a senior at Eden Prairie, she led her team to an undefeated season and its first state championship.
+She played with the St. Cloud State Huskies for four years, where her decisive skating and dominant delivery as a forward helped the fledgling program develop into a serious division contender.
+During her senior year, she helped the Huskies finish third in the WCHA.
+Additionally, Meaghan was named the “Offensive Player of the Week” by US College Hockey Online in both '07 and '06.
 Meaghan was a member of the 2011 Minnesota Whitecaps WWHL championship team and continues to play professional hockey with them.

 Justin Grant, Goalie Instructor

 Justin was born and raised in Burlington, Iowa.
-He played high school hockey in the Quad City's and he went on to play two seasons of junior hockey in the WJHL — winning championships both seasons.
+He played high school hockey in the Quad City's and he went on to play two seasons of junior hockey in the WJHL - winning championships both seasons.
 Justin played college hockey in the NCAA for Northland College and went on to play three seasons of class A and two seasons of AA professional hockey.
 He has also attended main training camps and played for teams in the CHL, IHL, SPHL, AAHA and AAHL.
-The last four seasons Justin has been a full time goalie coach.
-He currently works with Centennial High School (four seasons) and Centennial Youth Hockey Association (two seasons with the AA Bantam's) but has also spent time with Shakopee High School (two seasons).
-Justin has enjoyed two section championships and one VFW state championship (both Centennal).
+Justin has been a full time goalie coach for the last four seasons.
+He currently works with Centennial High School (four seasons) and Centennial Youth Hockey Association (two seasons with the AA Bantam's), but has also spent time with Shakopee High School (two seasons).
+Justin has enjoyed two section championships and one VFW state championship (both Centennial).

 Barry Karn, Dynamic Skating Instructor